State Examples for Transition

 - Indiana: Resources for local MOA preparation and development

 - Minnesota: Local MOU Library and MOU Resources

 - West Virginia: Local Interagency Agreement and Collaborative Procedures Development for county programs provides templates and resources.

 - California: Effective Early Childhood Transitions: A Guide for Transition at Age Three (2013)

-- Missouri: First Steps web site on transition contains links to a DVD, Q&As, a transition checklist and guidance handouts.
-Specific policies for extending Part C services are available under Summer Birthdays Presentation materials (2018).
+- Missouri: First Steps web site on transition contains links guidance.
+Specific policies for extending Part C services are available under Summer Birthdays presentation materials (2018).

-- North Dakota: Understanding Early Childhood Transition: A Guide for Families and Professionals (Revised June 2013)
+- North Dakota: Understanding Early Childhood Transition: A Guide for Families and Professionals (2013)

 - Illinois: Early Intervention to Early Childhood Special Education Tracking form (2013)

 This collaborative effort of Eve Müller (Project Forum), Kathy Whaley (NECTAC), and Beth Rous (NECTC) summarizes the recommendations included in the National Early Childhood Transition Initiative's document that was created as a resource for improving state and local performance on State Performance Plans related to early childhood transition.
 It highlights some of the policies and practices adopted by six states (FL, IN, KY, NH, NM and WV) to meet the early childhood transition requirement.